-HVAC Shoulder Seasons: Peak Relative Savings from Cooling Optimization
+HVAC Shoulder Seasons: Peak Relative Savings from HVAC Optimization

 In the heating, cooling, and air conditioning (HVAC) world, there are three primary seasons.
 Peak heating season occurs during the winter months, when outdoor temperatures drop below comfortable levels.
 Peak cooling season is during the summer months, when there’s a high demand for air conditioning to keep spaces cool.
 Finally, the shoulder seasons consist of the transitional periods between peak heating and cooling seasons — typically the spring and fall.